Saturday, June 7, 2014

 a day to take action

-Conservation is a big term that covers a lot of ground: that’s why we set aside a full day to explore conservation and sustainability on World Environment Day, Saturday, June 1.
+Conservation is a big term that covers a lot of ground.
+That’s why we set aside a full day for kids and adults to explore conservation and sustainability on World Environment Day.

 It’s a day to learn about topics large and small, from climate change to backyard composting: